asliwxhm/drb/drbsite.md

 > I ask if the other person wants help with any of the problems s/he has been discussing.
 > You can ask the same question.

->!
-[IMPORTANT]
+> [!IMPORTANT]
-If the other person does NOT want help, but just wanted to talk and get support, your job is done.
+> If the other person does NOT want help, but just wanted to talk and get support, your job is done.
 > You can also ask if they want to talk some more.
 >Most of the time, all people want is a little listening and support, and they’re not looking for help or advice.